metrorailings/OwlBlog/content/posts/week-15-insights-1.md

 Tony Pollard may be a vector for this Dallas offense.
 Zeke just isn't the same force he was when he started out.

 Dak has been serviceable, but elite?
 Nah.
+Demarcus Laurence on the other hand, has been pretty damn good.

+***

+## Titans @ Steelers